1 / 10

 There are plenty of USB ports and even an HDMI port which can be used to plug a Chromecast or a games console of your choice.
 Perfect for passing time while you wait for the Honda e to charge.

 The Honda e feels so grown-up in some respects, it’s easy to forget that it is in fact a small city car.
-Its dimensions are smaller than a Ford Fiesta, yet its price tag means you could easily be comparing this with bigger used electric cars like the Nissan Leaf and Volkswagen e-Golf.
+At 3894mm long, 1752mm wide and 1503mm tall, its dimensions are smaller than a Ford Fiesta, yet its price tag means you could easily be comparing this with bigger used electric cars like the Nissan Leaf and Volkswagen e-Golf.